igrishaev/taggie/README.md

 Internally, all tags expand into an invocation of an EDN reader.
-Namely, `#longs items` becomes `(taggie.readers/__reader-longs-edn items)`, and when evaluated, it returs a native array if longs.
+Namely, `#longs items` becomes `(taggie.readers/__reader-longs-edn items)`, and when evaluated, it returs a native array of longs.

 ## EDN Support

-Taggie provides functions to read and write EDN with these tags.
+Taggie provides functions to read and write EDN with tags.
 They live in the `taggie.edn` namespace.
 Use it as follows:

 ~~~clojure
 (def edn-dump